billschnoebelen/cce_blog_old/content/blog/2021-02-15-tap-rack/index.md

 Our current tap storage is putting taps into drawers.
 The tap is kept inside the case and stored with the tap bit and tap gauge in the same drawer slot.

 We cannot mix the form taps with the cutting taps.
-So I am took this opportunity to improve our tap storage.
+So I took this opportunity to improve our tap storage.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/tap-rack/tap-drawer.jpg" alt="current draws are full of taps stored in the cases."><br/>

 There were several issues with our old storage.
-When a tap get broken, the case does not always get thrown away.
+When a tap breaks, the case does not always get discarded.
 You think you have more taps than you actually do!
 Tap drills can be accidentally put in the wrong slot.
 This leads to constantly checking the tap drill.
 The drawers are usually closed so it is hard to see when taps are getting low.

 If you go into the cad you can see I iterated thru several designs.